 A house on Houston St., kept by a Miss Emma Benedict, received high praise:

 It is a first class house with eight lady boarders.
 Everything here is arranged in the first style, while the bewitching smiles of the fairy-like creatures who devote themselves to the services of Cupid are unrivaled by any of the fine ladies who walk Broadway in silks and satins new.

 The entire length of Greene St., according to the author, is "a complete sink of iniquity" and best avoided altogether.

 Shanghai is an international city that attracted a great many visitors for both business and pleasure.
 19th-century guides to the "soiled doves" of Shanghai also used the sex-worker-as-landscape method of description employed in Europe.

 Titles included Precious Mirror of Shanghai, A Sixty-Year History of the Shanghai Flower World, Pictures of the Hundred Beauties of Flowerland, and perhaps a favorite due to the frankness in its title, A Complete Look at Shanghai Philandering.

-The guidebooks included biographies of famous prostitutes, anecdotes about famous customers, and the usual names, addresses, and descriptions of the women themselves.
-The guides also included exhaustive glossaries of the sex-trade language, detailed maps, and stern descriptions of expected behavior on the part of clients.
-No mention was ever made about how the women came to be prostitutes or if they were there on their own free will... or not.
+The guidebooks included biographies of famous pros, anecdotes about famous customers, and the usual names, addresses, and descriptions of the women themselves.
+The guides also included exhaustive glossaries of trade language, detailed maps, and stern descriptions of expected behavior on the part of clients.
+No mention was ever made about how the women came to be these professionals or if they were there on their own free will or not.